PaulKinlan/paul.kinlan.me/content/2017-04-06-creating-a-share-button.markdown

-There is some still product work happening in Chrome so that fullscreen or standalone web apps provide the user with access to the thing that fundamentally poweres them, the web, although I am not actually sure if we loosened the `display` criteria though...
+There is some still product work happening in Chrome so that fullscreen or standalone web apps provide the user with access to the thing that fundamentally powers them, the url, although I am not actually sure if we loosened the `display` criteria though...
 That all being said, at the time, I said to myself "Everything installable should be `standalone` or `fullscreen`, so the developer should own the URL experience, however that is hard and that means I can make a